top of page

 Crochet Wire

-I've recently started to weave with very thin gauge wire.
+A while back I started to weave with very thin gauge wire.
 The only tool you need is a dowel, I prefer using a wood one.
 By continuously making loops around the dowel you begin to form a hollow tube.
 Once the tube is at the desired length you then draw the tube through a wooden drawplate (shown at right).
 This process of pulling the wire through the drawplate compresses the tube and forms the chain.
 You pull (draw) the chain through smaller and smaller holes until you have the diameter you want.
 It can be a time consuming process but I find it very calming.

 It's been about 50 years since I picked up a Crochet needle but I decided to revisit this technique with wire instead of yarn.
 Working with the wire is a bit challenging but I am slowly getting the hang of it and picking up speed.
 I plan on posting designs as they are completed.